zaqifathis/BIMserver-doc/Downloading-models.md

 The method you call is "ServiceInterface.download".
 This method returns a TopicId (Long).
 This TopicId can be passed to ServiceInterface.getDownloadData to get the actual data (see step 2).
 This process has been split over 2 methods because the process potentially takes a long time and could produce errors along the way.
 The TopicId can also be used to get information about the progress.

 The download method method has 4 parameters.
 - roids (A set/list of roid).
-A roid can be acquired by called .oid on a Revision, .lastRevisionId on a Project
+A roid can be acquired by called .oid on a Revision, .lastRevisionId on a Project, also see (https://github.com/opensourceBIM/BIMserver/wiki/Revision)
 - query (A valid JSON query) When you are using the BIMserver API over JSON, you need to base64 this
 - serializerOid.
 Tell BIMserver how to serialize the results of the query.
 See (Acquire serializer)
 - sync.
 Whether this method should return right away (async) or wait for the process to finsh (sync)